mtcbpdcdubai/Webtember_MTC/README.md

 npm run build
 ```

-The built files will be in the `dist` directory.
+The built files will be in the `dist` directory - ready for tremendous deployment.

 ## Customization

 ### Personal Information
 Update personal details in the following components:
 - `src/components/Hero.jsx` - Name, title, and social links
-- `src/components/About.jsx` - Personal background and highlights
+- `src/components/About.jsx` - Personal background and tremendous highlights
-- `src/components/Contact.jsx` - Contact information
+- `src/components/Contact.jsx` - Contact information for winning opportunities

 ### Projects
-Modify the projects array in `src/components/Projects.jsx` to showcase your own projects.
+Modify the projects array in `src/components/Projects.jsx` to showcase your own tremendous projects.

 ### Skills
 Update the skillCategories array in `src/components/Skills.jsx` with your technical skills.